thegreatape/guard-templates/README.md

 ## Precompilation
 Currently, [Jade](https://github.com/visionmedia/jade) is the only language natively supported.
 If you want to use an other language, you have to install extensions.

-Here are some available languages :
+Here are some available extensions :

 <table>
   <thead>